Versova–Bandra Sea Link: History

+The MSRDC received environmental clearance for the project from the State Environment Impact Assessment Authority (SEIAA) in February 2017.
 The Louis Berger Group was awarded a ₹109 crore contract to provide project management services for the VBSL project in January 2018.
 The company conducted the feasibility study, prepared tenders and reviewed construction on the project.
 A joint venture between Reliance Infrastructure and Italian construction company Astaldi was awarded the engineering, procurement and construction contract worth ₹6993.99 crore to build the VBSL in May 2018.
-The agreement was signed between the consortium and the MSRDC on 4 September 2018, and a deadline of 24 June 2023 was set for completing the project.
+Larsen & Toubro and ITD Cementation also participated in the bidding for the VBSL placing higher bids of ₹7600 crore and ₹7300 crore respectively.
+The agreement was signed between the winning consortium and the MSRDC on 4 September 2018, and a deadline of 24 June 2023 was set for completing the project.
 The MSRDC also announced that it had appointed the Louis Berger Group to design three connecting roads to link the Versova–Bandra Sea Link with key roads near its entry and exit points.
 Construction on the project must be halted for three months every year during the monsoon season.
 The Maharashtra Maritime Board prohibits work in the sea during monsoon due to the potential safety risk for workers.

 On 26 February 2019, the Maharashtra Coastal Zone Management Authority (MCZMA) approved the setting up of a casting yard at Juhu Beach for the project.
 Activist Zoru Bhathena filed a petition challenging the decision in the Bombay High Court.
-The High Court cancelled the permission granted by the MCZMA citing a violation of coastal regulation zone guidelines on 26 April.
+The Court cancelled the permission granted by the MCZMA citing a violation of coastal regulation zone (CRZ) guidelines on 26 April.
 The MSRDC filed a special leave petition appealing the order in the Supreme Court.
 On 9 May, the two-judge bench of the Supreme Court upheld the High Court's verdict.
 The MSRDC withdrew its special leave petition, and stated that it would it file a writ petition seeking permission from the High Court to set up the casting yard.
 If the petition is denied the agency will have to find alternate land for the casting yard, which would delay the start of construction.
 The agency filed a review petition with the High Court on 30 August.
 MSRDC officials stated that they were also exploring the possibility of renting land temporarily for use as a casting yard in case the review petition failed.
 The agency also requested the National Environmental Engineering Research Institute to conduct an environment assessment report on the proposed casting yard.
 The issue concerning the casting yard was finally resolved in July 2020 when the MSRDC allocated an alternate plot in Malad.
 The 10 acre plot of land was leased from a private landowner at an annual rent of ₹34 crore, which is borne equally by the MSRDC and the contractors.